Should We Still Organize Corporate Hackathons in the AI Era?

 Evaluation panels also benefit.
 AI can help structure assessments, identify common patterns across submissions, and flag areas requiring deeper expert review.

-For a comprehensive deep-dive into AI-enhanced hackathon practices, tools, and assessment frameworks, see our detailed Corporate Hackathon Guide.
+For a comprehensive deep-dive into the evaluation models behind hackathon scoring, see the Corporate Hackathon Guide.

 A 7-Step Framework for Running AI-Era Corporate Hackathons

-Based on my experience designing hackathons at Microsoft and other organizations, here is a framework adapted for AI-era realities.
-For the complete operational guide, see my detailed article on how to run a successful corporate hackathon.
+Based on experience designing hackathons at Microsoft and other organisations, here is a framework adapted for AI-era realities.
+For the complete operational guide, see the detailed article on how to run a successful corporate hackathon.

 Step 1: Define Corporate Hackathon Objectives with Precision